-Eligibility for Unemployment Insurance
+Learn About the Requirements for Unemployment Insurance

-Eligibility for unemployment insurance (or UI) varies by state, as each State Unemployment Insurance Agency has its own set of eligibility requirements.
+Requirements for unemployment insurance (or UI) vary by state, as each State Unemployment Insurance Agency has its own set of requirements.
 However, unemployment insurance eligibility typically pertains to workers who lose their jobs through no fault of their own.
 To meet the minimum qualifications for unemployment benefits, claimants cannot lose their jobs due to work-related misconduct.
 To obtain eligibility for EDD benefits, claimants must also meet base period and minimum earning requirements set forth by the state in which they reside.
 Elderly residents may wonder, “What are the requirements to get unemployment as a senior?” if they are facing the loss of a job from their previous employer.
 To be eligible for unemployment as a senior, claimants must lose their jobs through no fault of their own and they must be seeking new employment.
 However, workers do not meet senior unemployment insurance eligibility requirements if they willingly quit their jobs to retire.
 To learn more about how to qualify for unemployment as a senior and learn more about who qualifies for unemployment insurance, potential applicants can review the information below.

 Who qualifies for Unemployment Insurance?